Dear Members and Friends of Hammond Presbyterian Church,

-The HPC session members have been discussing and planning how and when our church will open for services.
-Our main priority moving forward is to worship together without fear.
-We will have many restrictions and strict guidelines we must follow in order to ensure that everyone remains safe.
+The Hammond Presbyterian Church session members have been discussing how and when we will move into the Sanctuary for services.
+We will have the same restrictions and guidelines to follow inside as we do with our outside service in order to insure everyone stays safe.

 · A shortened abbreviated service